Linggawaty Hakim: Diplomatic career

 She was then posted to the permanent mission to the United Nations in New York from 1993 to 1998, where she served in the political and legal affairs with the rank of second secretary and later first secretary.
 During her tenure in New York, she represented Indonesia at the United Nations General Assembly Sixth Committee, where she was involved in drafting legal documents and formulate legal conventions for international laws.
 She was also a delegate for Indonesia to the conference of parties of the Law of the Sea in New York and Sea Bed Authority in Kingston, Jamaica, where in 1997 she assisted the Bahamas government in resolving a dispute with Cuba on maritime borders.

 She returned to Jakarta as deputy director (chief of subdirectorate) for socio-cultural affairs in the directorate of treaties and legal affairs from 1998 to 2000.
 During this period, she completed her mid-career and senior diplomatic training courses in 1999 and 2000, respectively.
 She was involved in drafting the legal basis for Indonesia's foreign relations (Law No. 37 of 1999) and international treaties (Law No. 24 of 2000).

-Her next foreign posting was to the political affairs section of the embassy in Brussels from 2000 to 2002, whe she served with the rank of counselor and later minister counsellor.
+Her next foreign posting was to the political affairs section of the embassy in Brussels from 2000 to 2002, when she served with the rank of counselor and later minister counsellor.
 On 3 May 2002, Linggawaty assumed duties as the director for non-UN economic, financial, and development cooperation.
 After a three-year stint, on 28 December 2005 she became the director for social, cultural, and international organizations of developing countries.
 Outside the foreign ministry, Linggawaty served as the director of the Non Aligned Movement Centre for South-South Technical Cooperation, which was based in Jakarta, from 2002 to 2006 and served as a coordinator for issues during Indonesia's chairmanship of the D-8 Organization for Economic Cooperation from 2005 to 2006.